strangetom/ingredient-parser/README.md

 ## Model accuracy

-The model provided in ```ingredient-parser/``` directory has the following accuracy on a test data set of 25%:
+The model provided in ```ingredient-parser/``` directory has the following accuracy on a test data set of 25% of the total  data used:

 ```
 Sentence-level results: